 Like it or not, you’ll have to pay attention to where the Business Intelligence market is heading and what it means for your business.
 By leveraging on the latest Business Intelligence analytics, your business will be more competitive in various areas.

 It is common knowledge that customer retention is key to positive growth for businesses.
 Continuous engagement with customers is now an essential part of any organization.
-Business Intelligence, when incorporated to CRM software, allows personalization of customer engagement across demographics.
+Business Intelligence, when incorporated into CRM software, allows personalization of customer engagement across demographics.

 Business intelligence tools are more than mere analytics and reports.
-It involves trained personnel to interpret and suggest improvement to internal processes based on the data available.
+It involves trained personnel to interpret and suggest improvements to internal processes based on the data available.
 This means that all trackable parameters can be utilized to improve systems and processes.

 You don’t want to be caught unaware of a sudden drop in demand for the products your company is offering.
 Business intelligence tools tapped into big data to detect abnormal patterns that can affect product sales or cost.
 Having such insight allows you to prepare for unexpected events and remain competitive.

 Businesses are profit-driven entities and will continue to be.
-Leveraging the growing business intelligence market provide avenues to discover factors that drive revenue growth and unnecessary expenditures.
+Leveraging the growing business intelligence market provides avenues to discover factors that drive revenue growth and unnecessary expenditures.
 With fact-based data, appropriate measures can be taken to ensure a healthy profit margin for businesses.

 It’s a common misconception to assume that Business Intelligence is an approach meant for large companies.
-The challenge for incorporating BI in your business is not the size of your company, but rather the availability for trained personnel to manage new technologies and tools.
+The challenge for incorporating BI in your business is not the size of your company, but rather the availability of trained personnel to manage new technologies and tools.

-This is demonstrated when major adopters of BI in 2018 comprised of companies with a workforce of 100 employees and below.
-(3) With the correct usage of the analytics and insights, BI adopters have seen positive results reflected in their businesses.
+This is demonstrated when major adopters of BI in 2018 comprised companies with a workforce of 100 employees and below.
+(3) With the correct usage of analytics and insights, BI adopters have seen positive results reflected in their businesses.

 Business Intelligence is a major differentiating factor of competitiveness by 2025.
 The question is, is your business ready for it?